rust-lang/book/src/ch10-03-lifetime-syntax.md

 parameters to ensure the actual references used at runtime will definitely be valid.

-The concept of lifetimes is somewhat different from tools in other programming languages, arguably making lifetimes Rust’s most distinctive feature.
-Although we won’t cover lifetimes in their entirety in this chapter, we’ll discuss common ways you might encounter lifetime syntax so you can become familiar with the concepts.
+Annotating lifetimes is not even a concept most other programming languages have, so this is going to feel unfamiliar.
+Although we won’t cover lifetimes in their entirety in this chapter, we’ll discuss common ways you might encounter lifetime syntax so you can get introduced to the concept.

 ### Preventing Dangling References with Lifetimes